-Maya's working environment has evolved to accommodate both the individual artist as well as a team of artists working in a production pipeline.
-The interface presents tools, controls, and data in an organized fashion to easily allow you to bring your fantastic creations to life.
-Maya's interface is made up of four views: the perspective, front, side, and top.
-Each camera can be customized.
-Additional cameras can also be created.
-In each camera view or viewport is a viewing cube located in the upper right corner.
-The cube allows you to quickly set the current camera to a specific view by clicking on a highlighted area of the cube.
+The Autodesk® Maya® working environment has evolved to accommodate the individual artist as well as a team of artists working in a production pipeline.
+The interface presents tools, controls, and data in an organized fashion to allow you to bring your fantastic creations to life easily.

-Understanding the way Maya organizes data about the objects, animation, textures, lights, dynamics, and all the other elements contained within the 3D environment of a scene is essential to understanding how the interface is organized.
-Maya uses what's known as the Dependency Graph to keep track of the various packets of data, known as nodes, and how they affect each other.
+Understanding the way Maya organizes data about the objects, animations, textures, lights, dynamics, and all the other elements contained within the 3D environment of a scene is essential to understanding how the interface is organized.
+Maya uses what's known as the Dependency Graph to keep track of the various packets of data, called nodes, and how they affect each other.
 Any single element of a Maya scene consists of multiple nodes connected in a web, and each one of these nodes is dependent on another.
-Maya's interface consists of editing windows that allow you to connect these nodes in an intuitive way and edit the information contained within each node.
+The Maya interface consists of editing windows that allow you to connect these nodes in an intuitive way and edit the information contained within each node.